williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 16 May 2024
 * First visit to our [trading floor](https://www.linkedin.com/posts/williammilisic_sebtech-sebcloud-seblife-activity-7196954114398785536-VuIK).
-For the first time in 3+ years, I had a strong apparition that I really am working for a bank. <br/><br/>
+For the first time in 3+ years, I had a strong insight that I really am working for a bank. <br/><br/>
 * “*Don’t look with your eyes, look with your feet.
 Don’t think with you head, think with your hands*”. -Taiichi Ohno